 Oh, and there is plenty of food available.
 And beer.
 Just an FYI.

-PS, you’ve got a nice camera.
-You need to learn how to use it.
+PS, you’ve got a nice camera.. but you’re not getting the photos you expected.
 No, your instruction book won’t help.
-This is my personal recommendation, it vastly improved my photography, and it’s less than ten bucks, and it’s delivered instantly. –> Click here.
+This is my personal recommendation – put together by a buddy of mine, it vastly improved my photography, is less than ten bucks, and it’s delivered instantly.
+I call it my “secret weapon” –> Click here.